Wednesday, December 10, 2025

 A remarkable linguistic review from Yediay et al. 2024 written by Kroonen, Thorso and Wigman.

-Armenian is currently spoken in the Republic of Armenia and by a worldwide diaspora, but it has historically formed a patchwork of dialects across large parts of Anatolia and the South Caucasus95.
-Its first substantial attestation is the Classical Armenian literature appearing from the 5th century CE.
-Traditionally, it is considered an independent branch of the Indo-European family tree96, but is frequently placed in a higher-order subgroup with Greek72,74.
-As previously mentioned, our new IBD analyses show that BA individuals from both Greece and Armenia are best modeled as having shared ancestry derived from a population closely related to previously unpublished MBA samples from Moldova, associated with the Late Yamnaya culture (Genetics and Strontium Supplementary Fig. S6.21; S6.42).
-This contrasts with, e.g., individuals associated with Italic languages, who derive their Steppe ancestry by a vector of Corded Ware and Bell Beaker individuals.
-These results are consistent with the assumption of a primordial Graeco-Armenian subgroup that started diverging during the middle of the 3rd millennium at the latest.
-And thus, the rather sudden replacement of the previously widespread Transcaucasian Kura-Araxes culture by the Trialeti culture by the end of the 3rd millennium BCE97, with certain similarities to early Mycenaean culture26, probably represents the first tangible sign in the region of an Indo-European element that can be ancestral to the Armenian branch (Anthony 2024; Lazaridis et al. 2022a).
+As previously mentioned, our new IBD analyses show that Bronze Age individuals from both Greece and Armenia are best modeled as having shared ancestry derived from a population closely related to previously unpublished Middle Bronze Age samples from Moldova, associated with the Late Yamnaya culture.
+This contrasts with, for example, individuals associated with Italic languages, who derive their Steppe ancestry via Corded Ware and Bell Beaker individuals.
+These results are consistent with the assumption of a primordial Graeco-Armenian subgroup that started diverging by the middle of the 3rd millennium BCE at the latest.
+The rather sudden replacement of the previously widespread Transcaucasian Kura-Araxes culture by the Trialeti culture by the end of the 3rd millennium BCE, with certain similarities to early Mycenaean culture, probably represents the first tangible sign in the region of an Indo-European element ancestral to the Armenian branch.

 No comments: